aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssmediarule/deleterule/_index.md

 ---
 title: ICSSMediaRule.DeleteRule
 second_title: Aspose.HTML for .NET API Reference
 description: ICSSMediaRule DeleteRule method.
-The deleteRule method of the CSSGroupingRule interface removes a CSS rule from a list of child CSS rules
+Used to delete a rule from the media block
 type: docs
 weight: 30
 url: /net/aspose.html.dom.css/icssmediarule/deleterule/
 ---
 ## ICSSMediaRule.DeleteRule method

-The deleteRule() method of the CSSGroupingRule interface removes a CSS rule from a list of child CSS rules.
+Used to delete a rule from the media block.

 ```csharp
 public void DeleteRule(long index)